AFFF Lawsuits: Impact on Service Members at Military Bases

 The system categorizes plaintiffs into different levels or “tiers” according to their degree of exposure and the seriousness of health effects from AFFF.

-For instance, those who have experienced significant exposure and severe consequences due to AFFF can expect higher payouts that range between $200,000 and $500,000.
+For instance, those who have experienced significant exposure and severe consequences (such as death) due to AFFF can expect higher payouts — potentially ranging between $300,000 to $1,000,000 (or more).

 This system operates on a points basis, where specific factors contribute to calculating the overall score for each plaintiff’s case.